Expert advice to improve soil fertility post-harvest

 See also: What to consider if tempted to drill winter wheat early

-However, straw has a naturally high carbon to nitrogen (C-N) ratio, which requires microbial decomposers to secure an extra supply of nitrogen to break down in the first place, at the expense of following crops.
+However, straw has a naturally high carbon to nitrogen (C-N) ratio, which requires microbial decomposers to secure an extra supply of nitrogen to break down in the first place, at the expense of the following crops.

 David suggests integrating a soil conditioner into nutritional plans to aid the breakdown of the organic material and enhance mineralisation.